Uridine kinase

-Thus, the two substrates of this enzyme are ATP and uridine, whereas its two products are ADP and UMP.
+The enzyme characterised from an ascites tumor and Escherichia coli converts uridine to uridine monophosphate and cytidine to cytidine monophosphate by transferring a phosphate group from the cofactor, adenosine triphosphate (ATP), which is converted to adenosine diphosphate (ADP).
+The enzyme occurs widely, including in yeasts, humans and plants.

-This enzyme belongs to the family of transferases, specifically those transferring phosphorus-containing groups (phosphotransferases) with an alcohol group as acceptor.
+This enzyme is a transferase, specifically one transferring phosphorus-containing groups (phosphotransferases) with an alcohol group as acceptor.
 The systematic name of this enzyme class is ATP:uridine 5'-phosphotransferase.
 Other names in common use include pyrimidine ribonucleoside kinase, uridine-cytidine kinase, uridine kinase (phosphorylating), and uridine phosphokinase.
-This enzyme participates in pyrimidine metabolism.